matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

 and `g` is the generator of the selected srp group.
 Note that all values are calculated modulo N (of the selected srp group).

-This is then sent to the server, otherwise mimicking the password registration, through:
+This is then sent (base64 encoded) to the server, otherwise mimicking the password registration, through:

 `POST /_matrix/client/r0/register?kind=user`